qasar/qasar.github.io/books.md

 <p>Daniel Yergin, Joseph Stanislaw</p>

 <p>I decided to pursue an economics minor in undergrad after reading this book.
-A deeply insightful analysis about the debate around the one of the most important questions shaping the last century: central planning vs free market economics.
+A deeply insightful analysis about the debate around the one of the most important questions shaping the last century: central planning vs free-market economics.
 As Stalin said, "Mankind is divided into rich and poor, into property owners and exploited; and to abstract oneself from this fundamental division; and from the antagonism between poor and rich means abstracting oneself from fundamental facts."</p>
 </div>
 <hr>